 The god has the body of a bee, spider legs, a scorpion's tail which can strike in any direction for 2-7 points of damage plus a lethal poison effect, and three heads - those of a fly and a locust, each of which can bite for 1-6 points of damage, and that of a cockroach, which inflicts 2-9 points on a biting hit.
 If it wishes, Ssrrpt'ck can fight with one or more heads while simultaneoulsy casting spells or using psionic or other powers with the others.
 The god's innate abilities are to locate insects or summon insects at will, produce insect plagues thrice per day, call a creeping doom daily (all as the druidic spells), and to shift size freely and instantly; it can assume any size from too small to see with the human eye up to 12' at the shoulder (its usual fighting size).
 It can also use size change [see White Dwarf 23] on others at will.
 However, the god is a subtle and indirect being, much preferring to work by stealth and sabotage than direct assault; its interventions, usually involving insects or flymen, tend to be as overwhelming as they are undetectable.

-For details of flyman religious practices, and of the powers of Ssrrpt'ck flymage priesthood, see the excellent article by Daniel Collerton in White Dwarf 23.
+For details of flyman religious practices, and of the powers of Ssrrpt'ck spirits there.